Introduction

 – If fatty liver is caused by alcohol, abstaining from drinking can help the liver heal.
 Alcohol is toxic to the liver and can worsen the inflammation and damage.
 Cutting down or quitting alcohol can reduce the fat and inflammation in the liver, and prevent further complications.
 If you have trouble quitting alcohol, you can seek professional help or join a support group.

-– Some studies have also shown that certain dietary supplements, such as milk thistle, omega-3 fatty acids, and vitamin E, may have beneficial effects on fatty liver.
-However, these supplements are not a substitute for medical treatment and should be used with caution and under the guidance of a doctor.
+– Some studies have also shown that some dietary supplements, such as milk thistle, omega-3 fatty acids, and vitamin E are also helpful in the treatment of fatty liver.
+These dietary supplements should not, however, be used as a replacement for the actual medical treatment but could be applied with caution and given guidance from the doctor.

-However, fatty liver is not reversible in the last two stages, fibrosis and cirrhosis.
-This means that the scarring and damage are permanent and cannot be reversed by any treatment.
-The only option for people with advanced fatty liver is to prevent further progression and complications, such as liver failure and liver cancer.
-This may require medications, such as antiviral drugs for viral hepatitis, or surgical procedures, such as liver transplantation.
+However, in the last two stages of fibrosis and cirrhosis, the condition is irreversible.
+It only means that the entire scarring and damage cannot be reversed by any form of treatment.
+All that remains for those who are already at the advanced stages of fatty liver is the prevention of further progression and complications such as failure of the liver and liver cancer.
+This has to be done using medication, such as antiviral medication in the case of viral hepatitis, or surgery, such as liver transplantation.

 How can you prevent fatty liver?